Reasoning in machine vision by learning fast and slow thinking: Results

-Fig. \ref{fig:sys_2_features}a-b) show that the System II approach outperforms the currently best approaches in computer-vision (full details and justifications are outlined in Table \ref{tab:seg_res_tab} in the supplementary materials), which all follow a fixed-thinking-time System I paradigm.
+Outperforming fixed-thinking-time System I approaches: Fig. \ref{fig:sys_2_features}a-b) show that the System II approach outperforms the currently best approaches in computer-vision (full details and justifications are outlined in Table 3 in the supplementary materials), which all follow a fixed-thinking-time System I paradigm.
 The performance improvement can be seen despite the System II approach using less than ten times the amount of data required by the solitary System I data-driven approaches.